ItsAptitude/SimpleAuth/README.md

 # Notes:

-This was orignally created by Prab: https://github.com/NotPrab/LoginSystem However, that was garbage so i improved it.
+This was originally created by Prab: https://github.com/NotPrab/LoginSystem However, that was garbage so i improved it for fun.

 - Better HWID Method (Spoofer Support)
 - Does Not Use Default Proxy Anymore (HTTP Debugger Protection)